djauty/ratContainer/README.md

 ```
 module load apptainer
 ```
+You will need to not call any other modules as some interfer with Apptainer.
+This means make sure your .bashrc file doesn't call any extra software.
 Apptainer should be available so use the following command to obtain the latest version of the container:
 ```
 apptainer pull --name rat-container.sif docker://djauty/ratcontainer:ubuntu
 ```